MonoxideFlames/Regex/README.md

 This matches 'metal' and 'medal' just like alternation, but it does it by using a set of characters as opposed to creating alternate paths through the regex.
 This is useful in the following way:

 **\[A-Z\]**    specifies the set of uppercase letters.
-This is much easier to deal with over having to list out every character in an alternation scheme.
-It is also faster.
+This is much easier to deal with.
+Otherwise, we'd have to list out every character in an alternation scheme.
+It is faster for the computer as well.
 **(A|B|D|E|F|G|H|I...|Z)** vs **\[A-Z\]**

-Within charset mode, you can maipulate these sets using set operations.
+Within charset mode, you can manipulate these sets using set operations.
-Operators:

 **'~'** takes a char set and returns everything not contained within it.
 eg: